Create Domain

 Registers a new domain under your account.
-You must provide the domain.domainName at a bare minimum to register.
+You must provide domain.domainName at minimum.

 This endpoint is commonly used to programmatically onboard new domains through user signup flows or checkout experiences.